1971 Pacific typhoon season: Typhoon Amy

 According to the JTWC best track, Amy was first noted as a tropical depression early on April 29.
 Amy reached tropical storm status shortly afterwards, and became a typhoon by early on May 1.
 The cyclone then rapidly intensified into a Category 5 super typhoon with 1-minute sustained winds of 280 km/h (175 mph) on May 2, with the JMA estimating a minimum central pressure of 890 mb (hPa; 26.28 inHg), although the JTWC estimated a slightly higher pressure of 895 mbar (hPa; 26.43 inHg), while noting a compact eye 10 nautical miles across.
 Although Amy weakened to a Category 4 super typhoon on May 3, it regained Category 5 intensity later that day, with 1-minute sustained winds of 260 km/h (160 mph) and a central pressure of 900 mb (hPa; 26.58 inHg).
 The storm began to weaken by May 4 and was last noted as producing tropical-storm force winds on May 7, after which Amy was absorbed by a frontal system.

-Amy was one of the strongest typhoons recorded in May.
+In deepening to 890 mb, Amy became the most intense typhoon on record in May.
 On Truk Atoll, now known as Chuuk Atoll, one person was killed after a coconut tree fell on him.
 On May 18, the Federated States of Micronesia was declared a disaster area by the Federal Emergency Management Agency.
 The weather station and over 2,250 homes were destroyed on Namonuito Atoll.